hgaberra/fortigate-aws-ha-dualaz-cloudformation/README.md

   - **Is it possible to remove direct internet access from the HAmgmt subnet and provide private AWS EC2 API access via a VPC interface endpoint?**

 Yes.
-However there are a few caveats to consider.
+However, there are a few caveats to consider.

 First, a dedicated method of access to the FortiGate instances needs to be setup to allow dedicated access to the HAmgmt interfaces.
 This method of access should not use the master FortiGate instance so that either instance can be accessed regardless of the cluster status.
-Examples of dedicated access are Direct connect or IPsec VPN connections to an attached AWS VPN Gateway.
+Examples of dedicated access are Direct Connect or IPsec VPN connections to an attached AWS VPN Gateway.
 Reference [AWS Documentation](https://docs.aws.amazon.com/vpc/latest/userguide/SetUpVPNConnections.html) for further information.

 Second, the FortiGates should be configured to use the ‘169.254.169.253’ IP address for the AWS intrinsic DNS server as the primary DNS server to allow proper resolution of AWS API hostnames during failover to a new master FortiGate.
 Here is an example of how to configure this with CLI commands:
 ```